ananda-ramiah/ananda-ramiah/README.md

 <img src="https://komarev.com/ghpvc/?username=ananda-ramiah&style=flat-square&color=blue" alt=""/>

 Hello, fellow developers!
 My name is Ananda.
-Here you will find several projects focused on this data analytics, including exploratory analyses, machine learning models, and data visualizations.
-I have participated in boot camps, technical training, and courses focused on data.
+Here you will find several projects focused on data analytics, including exploratory analyses, machine learning models, and data visualizations.
+I have participated in boot camps, technical training, and data-focused courses.
 You can check out my courses in this repository.
-Feel free to explore my projects and if you have any questions or suggestions, don't hesitate to contact me!
+Feel free to explore my projects, and if you have any questions or suggestions, don't hesitate to contact me!

 ****
 ### :rocket: About me: